dapphub/ds-feeds/README.md

 Now you can do a few things.
 You can inspect the feed at will:

-    ds-feeds inspect 7302
+    dsfeeds inspect 7302

-**Note:** Although you are an off-chain consumer who can in principle read the value of any feed for free, the `ds-feeds inspect` command is not currently able to display the value of a feed unless it's either free or you could hypothetically pay for it (then it's "available");
-this is because it's implemented using the `eth_call` RPC operation.
-If the value has expired or cannot be read, it will show up as zero and the `available` property will be set to `false`.

 You can set an arbitrary label (32 bytes maximum):

-    ds-feeds set-label 7302 "Temperature in Central Park"
+    dsfeeds set_label 7302 "Temperature in Central Park"

-If you specified a token, you can change the price:

-    ds-feeds set-price 7302 0x10000000

 You can transfer ownership of the feed to another account:

-    ds-feeds set-owner 7302 0x4b51d646f0e3677411b27101d2a3f09223a8372e
+    dsfeeds set_owner 7302 0x4b51d646f0e3677411b27101d2a3f09223a8372e

 You can also continuously watch the blockchain for all DSFeeds events:

-    ds-feeds watch
+    dsfeeds watch

 Now, to actually update the feed value, you'd use a command like this:

-    ds-feeds set 7302 0x0000000000000000000000000000000490000000000000000000000000000000 1467204471
+    dsfeeds set 7302 73 1467204471

-Here, we're setting the value of feed number 7302 to the number 73 represented in 128x128 fixed-point notation.
+Here, we're setting the value of feed number 7302 to the number 73.
 The expiration date is set to June 29 12:47:51 UTC 2016 (represented in standard Unix time).

 Again, the values can be anything as long as they fit within 32 bytes.

+**Note:** This command line tool automatically transform the integer value to bytes32 (parameter contract expects).

+To have a complete overview of the possible commands, you can run:

+    dsfeeds --help

 That's it!

 More information
 ----------------